 One of the worst things you can do for your employees is constantly changing their pay plans.
 We work with dealerships revamping entire pay plans every few months.
 Imagine if, every few months, someone completely changed the rules of baseball.
 No one would want to watch that, and the players would hate playing.

 This is how your employee feels when you constantly make updates.
-Do you see how this approach has the opposite effect than intended?
+Do you see how this approach has the opposite effect then intended?
 Change pay plans often and you’ll see lower performance than their peer dealerships.

 At the end of the day, each role at your dealership has a few fundamental things they should get paid on, you can get creative around the edges and update goals.
 When your staff can't grasp how to maximize their earnings, it's a recipe for subpar results.